 In the 1990s the secretary was John Gisby assisted by Dawn Roberts.

-Over the years Chairs have included Trudie Young, Deb Thompson, Helen Orchard, Carol Dealey, Maureen Benbow, Nicky Cullum, John Young, James Robertson, Jane Nixon, Alison Hopkins, Tina Chambers and Heidi Sandoz.
+Over the years Chairs have included Trudie Young, Deb Thompson, Helen Orchard, Carol Dealey, Maureen Benbow, Nicky Cullum, John Young, James Robertson, Jane Nixon, Alison Hopkins, Tina Chambers, Heidi Sandoz and Ray Samuirwo.